SwedbankPay/swedbank-pay-design-guide-jekyll-theme/index.md

         {% include card.html title='Card with image'
             image_alt_text="The image shows a woman seated in a comfortable chair in her home using a computer to make an online payment." image_src="/assets/img/betala-online.jpg"
-            text='A standard card with an image'
+            description='A standard card with an image'
-            to="/#cards/"
+            url="/#cards/"
         %}
     </div>
     <div class="col">